 You can usually get away with publishing quotations, facts, and ideas so long as you cite your sources and provide links, but if you reproduce published material without citing your source, then the copyright owner could claim that you have substantially diminished the value of the content.

-If you want other people to be able to copy content that you have created for your website, then you might want to consider publishing your work under a Creative Commons license.
+If you want other people to be able to copy content that you’ve created for your website, then you might want to consider publishing your work under a Creative Commons license.

 These licenses are available free of charge.
 They allow you to communicate which rights you wish to reserve, and which rights you are willing to waive for the benefit of other content creators, aggregators, and web users.

-You do not have the right to publish private facts and confidential information about other individuals, including your competitors, on your website (just as they do not have the right to publish private facts about you), but it isn’t always easy to establish what constitutes a private fact.
+You don’t have the right to publish private facts and confidential information about other individuals, including your competitors, on your website (just as they don’t have the right to publish private facts about you), but it isn’t always easy to establish what constitutes a private fact.

-Privacy on the Internet has always been a gray area, since most of the information on the Internet has been offered voluntarily.
-However, in general, it is never acceptable to publish a personal detail or specific fact about an individual that has not been established as a matter of public record.
+Privacy on the Internet has always been a gray area since most of the information on the Internet has been offered voluntarily.
+However, in general, it’s never acceptable to publish a personal detail or specific fact about an individual that hasn’t been established as a matter of public record.

-It is always wise to avoid disclosing any information which might affect another business’s ability to generate revenue.
+It’s always wise to avoid disclosing any information that might affect another business’s ability to generate revenue.